otaru-rich/social-media-api/README.md

 Before running the project API, make sure you have the following prerequisites installed on your system:

 - Node.js (version 18.16.0 or higher)
-- MongoDB (version 6.0.X or higher)
+- Docker (for MongoDB and Redis services)
 ## Project directory structure
 ```
 social-media-api/